Skip to content

 Public Sector

-Thom was appointed Junior Counsel to the Crown (C Panel) in 2023 and has advised and represented numerous Government Departments, agencies and related bodies (including the Department of Health and Social Care; the Ministry of Defence; the Ministry of Justice; the Department of Levelling Up, Housing, and Communities; and various London Boroughs).
+Thom was appointed Junior Counsel to the Crown (C Panel) in 2023 and regularly advises and represents numerous Government Departments, agencies and related bodies (including the Department of Health and Social Care; Ministry of Defence; Ministry of Justice; Department for Levelling Up, Housing, and Communities; Department for Work and Pensions; and various London Boroughs).

-He is currently instructed by a Government Department in a £140 million contractual dispute with a supplier of goods and services.
+He was recently instructed by a DHSC in a £140 million contractual dispute with a supplier of goods and services.

 Personal Injury

-He is experienced in advising on particularly difficult areas of quantum, including injuries to the back, injuries involving the acceleration of pre-existing degenerative conditions, and permanent injuries to the hand and thumb.
+He also regularly advises on particularly difficult areas of quantum, including injuries to the back, injuries involving the acceleration of pre-existing degenerative conditions, and permanent injuries to the hand and thumb.

 Instructing Thomas Mallon